-This comprehensive conservation plan will be reviewed annually as the refuge's annual work plans and budgets are developed.
+This CCP will be reviewed annually as the refuge's annual work plans and budgets are developed.
 It will also be reviewed to determine the need for revision.
 A revision will occur if and when conditions change or significant information becomes available, such as a change in ecological conditions or a major refuge expansion.
-The final plan will be augmented by detailed step-down management plans to address the completion of specific strategies in support of the refuge's goals and objectives.
-Revisions to the comprehensive conservation plan and the step-down management plans will be subject to public review and NEPA compliance.
+This CCP will be augmented by detailed step-down management plans to address the completion of specific strategies in support of the refuge's goals and objectives.
+Revisions to this CCP and the step-down management plans will be subject to public review and NEPA compliance.